Building Extractive Sector Governance in Colombia (Comunica/BESG)

 Global Affairs Canada, $10.5M, 2001-2012

-Working in rural areas of Northern Peru, PROMEB developed local capacity to support decentralization of education and increase access, quality and efficiency of early childhood education at the local level.
+Working in rural areas of Northern Peru, PROMEB developed local capacity to support the decentralization of education and increased access, quality and efficiency of early childhood education at the local level.
 PROMEB staff worked with regional and district leaders to implement national policies in education management, pedagogical coaching, resource management and monitoring and evaluation, and provided technical assistance to align regional and district education plans with national policies.
 PROMEB had three interrelated components: promoting community engagement in education; providing technical assistance to educators and government employees in education management and pedagogical coaching; and building education governance through awareness of the national legislative framework and normative policies.
 The project developed and implemented a gender sensitive literacy model based on community participation and the capacity building of teachers, principals and education authorities at the municipal and regional levels to improve learning outcomes.
 As a result of PROMEB’s success in improving learning outcomes in the project districts, ten of the project schools received the UNESCO Award of Excellence for rural education.

 BACK TO MAP